 - Conduct extensive research.
-In store, if a particular product takes your fancy, you are reliant on the salesperson to fill in your knowledge gaps.
-Online, however, you are free to do extensive research – such as reading mattress review.
+In a mattress store, if a particular product takes your fancy, you are reliant on the salesperson to fill in your knowledge gaps.
+Online, however, you are free to do extensive research – such as reading mattress reviews.

 - Make buying more convenient.
 Being able to comparison shop from a mobile device while you are in-store is incredibly helpful, as is ordering from a laptop when you're at home (for instance, you can measure your bedroom dimensions on the spot!).
 In addition, most online brands will deliver your mattress in a few days (versus traditional retailers who may make you wait for 2 - 4 weeks).

-- Get free delivery.
+- Get free mattress delivery .
 Many online retailers offer free delivery meaning a money saving for you.
 In addition, most online brands will deliver your mattress in a few days - versus a 2-4 week wait with retail stores.